Hurricane Eloise: Florida

 The storm caused severe beach erosion in Bay County; approximately 801000 cuyd of sand was removed.
 Storm-related changes in the coastal topography resulted in extensive structural damage in the Panama City Beach area.
 The most severe damage was concentrated in a 22 mi area of the shore east of the hurricane's eye, and storm surge peaked in intensity for no more than a half hour according to preliminary estimates.
 Much of the resultant damage came as a result of foundation undermining, which was compared to that of the New England hurricane of 1938.
-Although Eloise was not abnormally strong, the geographicy setting and building standards in the area were blamed for the destruction of many homes and businesses.
+Although Eloise was not abnormally strong, the geographical setting and building standards in the area were blamed for the destruction of many homes and businesses.
 Monetary losses from property damage in Panama City Beach alone totaled about $50 million.

 The first major storm to strike the region in 40 years, Hurricane Eloise did not directly kill anyone in the state of Florida.
 However, four deaths of an indirect nature were attributed to the hurricane; two of them were related to heart attacks.
 Numerous people sustained injuries, largely from broken glass or cleanup efforts.
 Overall property damage from the storm in Florida amounted to $150 million.
 In the storm's aftermath, a study of the hurricane's effect on aquatic animals living in the swash zone (the immediate area where land and the ocean meet) of Panama City Beach was conducted.
 The study concluded that compared to 11 consecutive months of data prior to the storm, the swash zone experienced a brief influx of animal species normally found offshore.
 However, the number decreased to near normal shortly thereafter.
 Also along the shore, the hurricane dismantled or severely impaired several piers, including the total destruction of a 300 ft extension of the Okaloosa Island Pier built just three years earlier and part of its original span.
 A fishing pier at St. Andrews State Park also suffered vast damage, along with another wooden pier at Mexico Beach and the M.B.
 Miller Pier at Panama City Beach, which lost its end section to the storm.